 We are living in a time where children are pressured to develop intellectually at a very young age.
 Sometimes, this happens at the expense of a child’s physical development.
 They are spending a significant amount of time on sit down activities, watching television or playing with electronic devices.
-Our children are not engaged in activities that stimulate and develop the sense of movement.
-Children who lack the opportunity to run, jump and balance has shown difficulty in walking backwards.
+Our children are not engaged in activities that stimulate and develop a sense of movement.
+Children who lack the opportunity to run, jump and balance have shown difficulty in walking backward.

 Similarly, they do not do as well in arithmetic and cannot accurately judge strength, speed and distances.
 It is developmentally inappropriate to expect our little children to sit still for long periods as they are still learning to control their balance.
 Without the opportunity to develop the physical abilities, the brain is unable to develop the skills that are necessary for intellectual development.
 This points to the need for children to be given adequate physical activities and sensory experience that will develop their brain for later learning.